truenas/documentation/content/en/hub/initial-setup/install/getting-started/index.md

 TrueNAS installer.

 The USB stick will not be recognized by Windows after the TrueNAS installer has been written to it.
-You can use Rufus to write a "Non bootable" image, then remove and reinsert the USB stick.
+If you wish to reclaim the USB stick after you are done with the installation of TrueNAS, you can use Rufus to write a "Non bootable" image, then remove and reinsert the USB stick.
 Alternatively, "diskpart" can be used to clean the USB stick.
 Take great care with diskpart, as choosing the wrong disk can wipe your Windows data.